flash62au/EngineDriver_Home/docs/operation/index.rst

 Single loco

-On the fly / In Phone Consists
+On the fly / In Phone Consists (Multiple Units)

 - direction
 - changing order